Your Kitchen Remodeling Resource

 The kitchen has become the focal point of the modern home for everyday living and also entertaining family and friends.
 The kitchen has become a multipurpose room.
 It is no longer just where food is cooked.
 It is where homework is done, bills are paid, and the family comes together.
 Even the process of cooking itself has become a participatory event.

 The kitchen is the most utilized room in the home.
-So, we want the kitchen to be stylish and aesthetically pleasing as well as entirely functional, comfortable and with plenty of storage and great work space.
+So, we want the kitchen to be stylish and aesthetically pleasing as well as entirely functional, comfortable, and with plenty of storage and workspace.

 Where to start with a kitchen remodel?
-Depending on the home, the most dramatic and effective improvement not only to the kitchen but to the entire space is the careful removal of walls, raising of ceilings and re-engineering of roof supports in order to create a “great room” effect.
+Depending on the home, the most dramatic and effective improvement not only to the kitchen but to the entire space is the careful removal of walls, raising of ceilings, and re-engineering of roof supports to create a “great room” effect.
 This can be surprisingly inexpensive.

 The addition of an island completes the design of the basic kitchen infrastructure.
 We now turn to the finish items.

-Cabinets are the most costly of the finish items but range widely in cost depending on whether they are custom, semi-custom, or from stock.
-They also vary in wood and finish options and in the mechanics of their drawers and hinges.
-When selecting cabinetry pay close attention to storage options, especially a Lazy Susan to maximize the use of otherwise lost corner space.
+Cabinets are the costliest of the finish items but range widely in cost depending on whether they are custom, semi-custom, or from stock.
+They also vary in wood and finish options and the mechanics of their drawers and hinges.
+When selecting cabinetry pay close attention to storage options-especially a Lazy Susan to maximize the use of otherwise lost corner space.
 Consider drawers versus cupboards.
-Of course, cabinetry is our strength.